marcusoftnet/marcusoftnet.github.io/_posts/2014-07-23-talking-with-woody-and-some-thoughts-i.md

 <div style="text-align: left;">

-For some, I'm included, looking beyond our current ways and practices is very hard to do.
+For some, me included, looking beyond our current ways and practices is very hard to do.
 That's one of the reasons I always react with doubt and question introduced to new concepts.
 I'm a programmer so this list is a bit skewed, but this is my exact words or thoughts when I heard about some concepts that I now have come to appreciate:

 - WHAT?!
 Two people at one keyboard.
 That's just stupid!
 (Pair programming)
 - Meeting every morning?
 Shouldn't agile mean less meetings?
 (Standups)